eloquent/phony/README.md

 I'd like to answer this question a little less formally, by instead talking about the history of *Phony*'s inception.
 Please forgive me if this section is opinionated, or if I recall some particular detail of a framework incorrectly.
+But if you want a TL;DR, basically:

+- [Phake] doesn't support traits, and once upon a time, *didn't* support [HHVM].
+- [PHPUnit] and [Mockery] both implement [expect-run-verify] style mocks, which are evil.
+- [Prophecy] doesn't support the features that I need.
+- [SimpleTest] is ancient.
+- I haven't heard of anything else that sounds promising.

 The first mocking framework I used was *probably* [SimpleTest]'s.
 Unfortunately, that's a long time ago now, and I didn't really understand mocking at the time,